GlacioHack/xdem/doc/source/cli_accuracy.md

       **Required:** No

       Statistics step information.
 This section relates to the computed statistics:

-        1. If no block is specified, all available statistics are calculated by default.
+      1. If no block is specified, all available statistics are calculated by default:

          [mean, median, max, min, sum, sum of squares, 90th percentile, LE90, nmad, rmse, std, valid count, total count, percentage valid points, inter quartile range]

       2. If a block is specified but no statistics are provided, then no statistics will be computed.

       3. If a block is specified and some statistics are provided, then only these statistics are computed.

       .. code-block:: yaml